RV Solar Part II – The Equipment

 2. Tristar MPPT 45 Controller (TS-MPPT-45) – Given our up-front choice for higher voltage panels, we needed a good controller that could handle the higher voltage input.
 MPPT controllers fit the bill and the Tristar 45 has good specs.
 It has all the charging profiles, including a custom setting, does temperature control and will actually sense and charge to the right voltage at the battery terminals using an external voltage sensor.
 This last feature is rather nifty since it makes sure you really get the right voltage exactly where you need it (= at the batteries) -> good stuff.
 Another nice feature of this controller is that if you generate more voltage than you need, it’ll convert that extra power into additional current going into your batteries (= a little boost for faster charging).
 Since we’re using higher voltage panels we should (hopefully) be able to take advantage of the boosting feature on a fairly regular basis.

-(Oct 2012 Update – This is still one of the best controllers out there and has worked perfectly for our 600 Watt system.
+(Sept 2014 Update – This is still a great controller and has worked perfectly for our 600 Watt system.
 However, if we were to do it over we would probably choose the bigger Tristar 60 so we have space to expand our system size in the future)

 3. AM Solar Tilt Mounts – We went ahead and chose the tilt mounts from AM Solar.
 We like the fact that they provide space under the panels and allow us to tilt when we need to.

 (Sept 2014 Update – We love these mounts and would recommend them even if you decide to use a different company/installer.
 They make tilting super-easy)